nick-brown/ruby-interview-questions/README.md

 Q: What can't you do to instantiations of `Symbol` and `Fixnum` that you can do to all other instances of core Ruby objects?
 A: Define singleton methods on them.

+Q: What does the colon syntax do?
+A: The colon is an initializer of the class Symbol.

+Q: True or False, Is it possible to initialize a symbol with Symbol.new?
+A: False

 ### Numeric

 Q: Are `Numeric` objects mutable?
 A: No.

-Q: Symbols are mutable objects.
+Q: Symbols are immutable objects.
 Name another immutable core Ruby object.
 A: `Fixnum`

 Q: What happens when a value is too big for `Fixnum`?